prettier/eslint-config-prettier/README.md

    npm install --save-dev eslint-config-prettier
    ```

-2. Add eslint-config-prettier to your ESLint configuration.
+2. Add eslint-config-prettier to your ESLint configuration – either to [eslintrc] or to [eslint.config.js (flat config)].

    - eslintrc: Add `"prettier"` to the "extends" array in your `.eslintrc.*` file.
 Make sure to put it **last,** so it gets the chance to override other configs.